emacs-helm/helm/README.md

 `Only the extensions present in the github emacs-helm organisation are supported.`

+## Install and use only helm-core package

+Third party helm packages can use only helm-core package if they don't need more helm libraries for their packages.
+It is available at http://melpa.org/.

+All you need to add in your packages is

+     (require 'helm)

+This will provide the necessary code to build and run helm sources with multiple regexp matching or fuzzy matching.

+See [wiki](https://github.com/emacs-helm/helm/wiki#developpingusinghelmframework) for more infos.

 ## Alternate install warning

 Some people are installing `helm` with their own config using diverses `require`, `autoload`